 These laboratories utilize partially inbred miniature swine as preclinical large animal models in allotransplantation studies.
-Three herds of miniature swine homozygous for different sets of histocompatibility antigens at the major histocompatibility complex (MHC) have been developed by David H. Sachs, MD, Scientific Director of the TBRC, over the past 40 years.
+Three herds of miniature swine homozygous for different sets of histocompatibility antigens at the major histocompatibility complex (MHC) have been developed by David H. Sachs, MD, Scientific Director of the CTS, over the past 40 years.
 These animals show many similarities to human beings, both immunologically and physiologically, facilitating their potential use both as a model for allotransplantation studies and as xenograft donors.

 David H. Sachs, MD

-Scientific Director, Transplantation Biology Research Center
+Head, Transplantation Biology Research Center (TBRC) Laboratories, CTS

 Immunologist, Massachusetts General Hospital